 There are two things to consider when choosing a nicotine strength: your device and your smoking habits.

-Devices that are set up for mouth-to-lung (MTL) vaping produce small amounts of vapour, so are typically intended to be used with higher-strength nicotine e-liquids.
-Examples of Innokin MTL devices include the Endura T22 Pro, Endura T18II, GO S and EQ FLTR.
+Devices which are set up for mouth-to-lung (MTL) vaping produce small amounts of vapour, so are typically intended to be used with higher strength nicotine e-liquids.
+Examples of Innokin MTL devices include the Endura T22 Pro, Endura S1, Endura Apex and Klypse Zip.

-Devices that are set up for direct-to-lung vaping (DL or RDL) produce larger amounts of vapour, so are typically intended to be used with lower-strength nicotine e-liquids.
-Examples of Innokin DL or RDL devices include the GOMAX, PLEX, and AJAX.
+Devices which are set up for direct-to-lung vaping (DL or RDL) produce larger amounts of vapour, so are typically intended to be used with higher strength nicotine e-liquids.
+Examples of Innokin DL or RDL devices include the Z-force tank and any Z-coil tank with a 0.3Ohm Z-coil installed .

 Once you’ve taken your device into account, it’s time to consider your smoking habits and you need to be honest with yourself if you want the best chance of success.